General

 The fund also aims to promote awareness of the Sinological collections in general, and in particular the collection and archive of Robert van Gulik.

-The Fund was established for the purpose of exclusively purchasing special Chinese books and/or manuscripts for the Special Collections of Leiden University Library, in the form of one or two unique acquisitions of exceptional and substantial value.
-If an envisaged purchase involves a wish for digitisation or a need for restoration, these actions can also be financed from the Fund.
+The fund was established for the purpose of exclusively purchasing special Chinese books and/or manuscripts for the Special Collections of Leiden University Library, in the form of one or two unique acquisitions of exceptional and substantial value.
+If an envisaged purchase involves a wish for digitisation or a need for restoration, these actions can also be financed from the fund.

 Purpose

-The money from the Fund can be used as follows:
+The money from the fund can be used as follows:

-1. Primarily: to acquire special Chinese books or manuscripts for the Special Collections of Leiden University Library.
+- to acquire special Chinese books or manuscripts for the Special Collections of Leiden University Library.

-2. Secondarily: to preserve the purchased object(s).
+- to preserve the purchased object(s).

-3. Secondarily: digitisation of the purchased object(s).
+- digitisation of the purchased object(s).

 The Rombouts Fund for the Chinese Special Collections in the Leiden University Libraries was established in 2020 by Mr P.A.
 Rombouts, MA, who had previously established the Rombouts Fund for Chinese Special Collections (2017) and the Rombouts Fund for Chinese Studies (2010).
-His interest in the Chinese language was inspired by the Judge Dee novels of Robert van Guliks, and from 1980 to 1986 he studied Chinese at Leiden University.
+His interest in the Chinese language was inspired by the Judge Dee novels of Robert van Gulik, and from 1980 to 1986 he studied Chinese at Leiden University.
 He then worked in China and Hong Kong for more than twenty years, during which time he became well acquainted with the culture and built up a collection of Chinese books and objects.
 Rombouts worked for many years as a volunteer in the University Library, where he sought to improve the accessibility of Chinese books.
 He also published translations from Chinese history and literature.

 Purpose

 The Van Bergen Fund was established in 2005, on the retirement of Joris E.J. van Bergen, M.Eng., Vice-President of the Executive Board of Leiden University.
 The fund’s capital consists of the retirement gifts from individuals and organisations, a University grant and a contribution from Mr and Mrs van Bergen.
-In 2012, the capital was transferred to the Leiden University Fund (LUF).
+In 2012, the capital was transferred to the Leiden University Fund.

 Purpose